Look at both these issues and judge for yourself if contraception is part of the solution or part of the problem.

 Because of the widespread use of birth control, more people than ever have sex without intending to have children.
 Sex out of wedlock has become far more common, and more sex means more babies.
 Some argue that teaching people how to use contraceptives will alleviate the problem.
 But research shows that “programs in safer sex education and condom distribution have not reduced the out-of-wedlock birth rates among sexually experienced teens. . . .
 The fact is, increased condom use by teens is associated with increased out-of-wedlock birth rates.”

-A few years ago in Colorado, one school began passing out condoms to the students.
+In Colorado, one school began passing out condoms to the students.
 Within three years the birth rate rose 31 percent above the national average, and in one school year one hundred births were expected among the twelve hundred students.
 The administrators were described as “searching for explanations.”

 When unwanted pregnancies occur, many turn to abortion as a solution.
 In fact, studies show that about half of all unintended pregnancies end in abortion.
 Some argue that increased use of contraception could have lowered these abortion rates.
 However, the research institute of the nation’s largest abortion provider admits that most women who receive abortions had been using birth control during the month they became pregnant!